Lake-Sunapee-Protective-Association/nh-des-dam-data/README.md

 Data from January 2020 through June 2022 were downloaded and processed in the scripts 'download_2020.R', 'download_2021.R', and 'download_e2022.R', these scripts are located in the folder 'historical_download'.
 The initial collation of these files was completed in the script 'initial_collation.R'

+Data from April 2010 through December 2019 were downloaded and processed in the scripts 'download_YYYY.R', where YYYY is the year of data downloaded.
+These files were collated to create the file 'Sunapee_NHDESDB_historical_raw_2010-2019.csv'.
+Note that flow data, precipitation, and air temperature only go back to 2016.

 ## Metadata from the NH DES website
 source: https://www4.des.state.nh.us/rti_home/station_information_display.asp?WID=westbasins&ID=SUNNH&NAME=Sunapee+Lake&FULLPOND=Full+Lake+=+10.50+ft.+Local+=+1093.15+ft.+above+sea+level